up42/docs/source/reference/glossary.rst

       you to do all actions related with :term:`project`, :term:`workflow`, :term:`job` as well as manage your account and credit settings.

+   custom block
+      A :term:`block` that is pushed by a costumer to the UP42 docker registry and is therefore private, i.e., it can only used by that customer.

    demo project
       Project that is created when a customer confirms the